mulle-nat/mulle-project/README.md

 #### Optional: Emit lines for building your project without mulle-build

-You will have to change `generate_brew_formula_build` so that a proper [formula](https://github.com/Homebrew/brew/blob/master/docs/Formula-Cookbook.md) to build your project can me emitted.
+You will have to change `generate_brew_formula_build` so that proper build stages of [formula](https://github.com/Homebrew/brew/blob/master/docs/Formula-Cookbook.md) are emitted.

-Using the code from the cookbook, this how you would modify `generate_brew_formula_build`:
+Using the code from the cookbook, this is how you would modify `generate_brew_formula_build` (you usually leave `generate_brew_formula` as is):

 ```
+...

 #
 # Generate your `def install` `test do` lines here
 # if you are not using mulle-build